How the Catholic 'alt-right' aims to purge LGBTQ members from the church

 The chief focus of the slickly produced web videos that Church Militant has been posting of late are gays in the Church, some of which have gotten up to 100,000 views.

-Waving a pencil like a wand, Voris stars in most of the videos, which open with him declaring that this is "where lies as falsehoods are trapped and exposed."
+Waving a pencil like a wand, Voris stars in most of the videos, which open with him declaring that this is "where lies and falsehoods are trapped and exposed."

 The Southern Poverty Law Center is not a fan.
 “Church Militant focuses on homosexuality with an intensity and frequency bordering on obsessive,” it said.